113ll3/Ibmclouddocscli/idt/troubleshooting_idt.md

 Download and install the binary at https://github.com/kubernetes/helm/releases/tag/v2.6.0

 To install the container-registry plugin:
-`bx plugin install container-registry`
+`ibmcloud plugin install container-registry`

 To install the container-service plugin:
-`bx plugin install container-service`
+`ibmcloud plugin install container-service`

 <!--